2026년 3월 고1 모의고사 전지문 빈칸 변형문제

 Dear Connexa Point Table ____ Center members,

-Thank you for ____ patience and understanding.
+____ you for your patience and understanding.

 2026년 3월 고1 모의고사 19번